CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/RTOS/BB_seL4.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Safety-critical automotive systems require a microkernel with formally verified correctness and security guarantees. seL4 is the world's most highly assured OS kernel, with machine-checked proofs of functional correctness, integrity enforcement, and confidentiality.
+This makes it uniquely suitable as a foundation for mixed-criticality automotive systems where safety-critical and non-critical functions must be isolated with mathematical guarantees.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system